 The raspberry ketone is actually one of the most expensive products used in the food industry — the natural compound can cost as much as $20,000 per kilogram.
-That’s why supplement companies use synthetic raspberry ketone, which is much cheaper.
+Plus, extraction of pure raspberry ketone requires an insane amount of raspberries.
+Extraction occurs through hydrogenation and takes about a kilogram of raspberries (over 2 pounds) to make 1.4 milligrams of raspberry ketones.
+Considering a standard supplemental dose for humans is around 100–200 milligrams, that’s a lot of raspberries!
+This is exactly why some supplement companies use synthetic raspberry ketone, which is much cheaper.
+(1)

 A 2005 study published in Life Sciences evaluated whether or not raspberry ketones help prevent obesity and activate lipid metabolism in rodents.
-The study involved two groups of mice — one that was fed a high-fat diet and took raspberry ketone doses for 10 weeks and another group that was given a high-fat diet for six weeks first and then began receiving raspberry ketone doses for the remaining five weeks, along with the high-fat diet.
-The results of the study suggest that raspberry ketones prevent the high-fat-diet-induced elevations in body weight as well as the weights of the liver and visceral adipose tissues.
+The results of this study suggest that raspberry ketones prevent the high-fat-diet-induced elevations in body weight as well as the weights of the liver and visceral adipose tissues.
+(3)

 A 2012 study published in the Journal of Medical Food found that raspberry ketone treatment, after a high-fat diet, can protect rats against nonalcoholic steatohepatitis, which is liver inflammation caused by a buildup of fat in the liver.
 Researchers reported that raspberry ketones had a dual effect of liver protection and fat reduction in the tested rats.